-What Is Project Discovery?
+What Is Discovery Phase?

-Project discovery or initial research is a process that takes place before kicking off project development.
+Discovery phase or initial research is a process that takes place before kicking off project development.
 It is focused on identifying your target audience, their problems, and needs.
 In the discovery phase, you test your idea against the reality of solving problems and meeting expectations of the users.

 The main goal of the discovery stage is to dispel doubts and prove your assumptions on the app, one way or another.
-Based on the feedback and collected data, you can then finetune your idea to create a product that matches the expectations and needs of the users.
+Based on the feedback and collected data, you can then fine tune your idea to create a product that matches the expectations and needs of the users.

-Why Discovery Is Crucial For Your Project?
+Why Discovery Phase Is Crucial For Your Project?

 Executing the project discovery phase allows you to validate project idea with users instead of going ahead with mere assumptions.
 It puts you on the right track by defining your target audience, modeling vision and business goals.

 The discovery phase of the project helps test your idea/market fit and determine whether there is potential to build the Next Big Thing.